UKHomeOffice-attic/docker-keycloakproxy/README.md

 ### Usage

-The example below will run a mailcatcher container listening on port 1025 (SMTP) and 1080 (API and UI):
+The example below will run a keycloak container.

 ```
 docker run --rm=true \